hoalexander44/MomentumTeamWebsite/Blogs/JoeXuBlog.md

 ### Week 4 - Week 5
 Joe Xu, PPJ 3
+Tasks:

+1. Player Indicator and Enemy Indacator. : 2 hours
+2. fix character profile for dialogue.: 0.5 hour

+Positives: Everything goes pretty well.
+The tasks are a little challenging.
+Negatives: Nothing bad this week, but it seems hard to gather all the people to the meeting.
+Upcoming: Not sure yet.

 ### Week 5 - Week 6
 Joe Xu, PPJ 4